psathyrella/partis/docs/subcommands.md

 partis view-alternative-annotations --outfname _output/example.yaml  # pipe this to less by adding "| less -RS"
 ```

-If you only care about one cluster, you can print only the cluster corresponding to a given set of queries by setting `--queries <queries of interest>` in the second step.
+If you only care about one cluster, you can print only the cluster corresponding to a given set of queries by setting `--queries <queries:of:interest>` in the second step.
 This second command prints an ascii representation of the various naive sequences and gene calls, as well as summaries of how many unique sequences and clusters of various sizes voted for each naive sequence and gene call.

 ##### progress file